LucasDelfino92/morrowindsharp/addendum.md

 > ℹ️ Load order dictates the priority a given mod's plugins have over the mods' plugins loaded before them.
 This is handled by **loadorder.txt**.

-### Synchronizing mod masters

-Wrye Mash lets us synchronize the masters of mods we have installed.
-This will prevent certain error messages from popping up when launching the game.

-- Run Wrye Mash (**mash64**) in Mod Organizer 2.
-- In the **Mods** tab, you will see a list with all your plugins, both active and inactive.
-Plugins that do not need to have their masters synchronized have a green box next to them.
-Those that do need to have their masters synchronized will have a box of a different color.
-- Click on the faulty plugin, and a panel to the right will display the plugin's masters.
-Right click on either of them, and an **Update Masters** window will appear.
-Click **Yes**.
-- Once the window has closed, click on the **Save** button further below the same panel.
-- Repeat this process for each of the faulty plugins.

 ### Manually cleaning plugins

 Some of our installed plugins contain changes we are not really interested in.
 These changes don't constitute dirty changes themselves, rather, changes we simply do not want.
 Because of this, we will be using [**TESAME**](https://github.com/Sigourn/morrowind-sharp/blob/master/tools.md#tesame) to delete the unwanted records.